marshally/resume/resume.md

 * Remotely managed a diverse group of freelancers.
 * Managed client expectations.

-### Lead Developer at Digital Drilling Data Systems
+### Lead Web Developer at Digital Drilling Data Systems
 > November 2006 - April 2009 (2 years 6 months)

 At DDDS, I built a web application designed to work side-by-side with their existing desktop client directional drilling software.
 As the **only developer, sysadmin, and operations engineer**, I did everything required to get the site up including:

+* Collected requirements and designed the system.
-* Wrote and tested code.
+* Primary developer and QA tester.
 * Purchased servers and negotiated with the colocation facility.
 * Racked the servers in the data center, plugging in their power and network cables.
 * Continued new feature development, maintenance, 24x7 on-call support.